 The Big Hole River Approximate Zone A (also referred to as the “100 year floodplain” or “1% flood probability”) were completed spring 2013.
 The mapping covered 116 miles of Big Hole River from headwaters to mouth, except the portion within Silver Bow County which had been mapped previously.

-Floodplain mapping provides legally defensible products for counties to regulate to within the floodplain.
-Appropriate river floodplain development is critical to ensure the health and safety of the public and responders during floods, the protection of property, and the long-term sustainability and health of our river floodplain, providing protections for water quality, river side vegetation, and more.
+Floodplain mapping provides legally defensible products with which counties can regulate development within the floodplain.
+Appropriate river floodplain development is critical to protect property, ensure health and safety of the public and responders during floods, maintain the long-term sustainability and health of our river floodplain, and provide protections for water quality, river side vegetation, and more.

 Adopting floodplain maps went through the following steps:

 Step 1: Create accurate Floodplain Maps – COMPLETE

 Step 2: State of Montana Adoption – COMPLETE 10/7/2014

 – Intermediate Step: After state adoption, the state will submit the maps to FEMA for adoption.
 This process is expected to take several years to complete.
 The next steps are not dependent on this step.

 Step 3: County Adoption & Floodplain Development Standards

 Anaconda-Deer Lodge, Beaverhead and Madison County.
 (Butte-Silver Bow approved their floodplain maps in earlier mapping).